daniilsunyaev/shaders/README.md

 - use `w,a,s,d` for navigation;
 - click anywhere in the window to toggle mouse look;
-- use mouse scroll wheel to zoom in / zoome out.
+- use mouse scroll wheel to zoom in / zoom out.